Skip to main content

 Training presentation

-Strategic developments at both territorial and ministerial levels are leading to the need to manage security and defense in a grouped, interdepartmental fashion, linking the various territorial levels in a highly coordinated way, with professions that previously acted separately.
-These new logics mean that the sector needs to develop ad hoc skills that public and private organizations are already feeling the pinch.
-The aim of this Master's program is to respond to these challenges, while taking advantage of a major partnership with operators in the sector.
+The strategic evolution of territories and ministries has led to the need to manage security and defense in a grouped, interdepartmental fashion, linking the various territorial levels in a highly coordinated approach to professions that previously acted separately.
+These new logics are leading players in these sectors to develop ad hoc skills that public and private organizations are already feeling the pinch.
+This master's degree will help you to meet the challenges of management and coordination, while benefiting from the opportunity of partnerships with operators in the sector.

-This Master can be combined with the IMPGT + Talent Prep
+This Master's program can be combined with the IMPGT + Talent Prep program.

 • Target audience

-• Initial training : having completed a Bachelor's degree, mainly in management, economics or law, or a degree equivalent to a Bachelor's degree.
+-Initial training: graduates with a Bachelor's degree, mainly in management, economics or law, or with a degree equivalent to a Bachelor's degree.

 • Skills